Living the Dream University FAQ

 Q: What are the qualifications?

-A: Many teaching positions require only a bachelor’s degree and a passion for inclusive education.
+A: Many teaching positions require only a master’s degree and a passion for inclusive education.
 Leadership and clinical positions may require advanced degrees.

 Q: What is the average salary?

-A: Instructor positions start at $65,000 annually.
-Salaries for other roles vary based on position and experience.
+A: All positions start at $65,000 annually.
+Salaries for each role vary based on position and experience.

 Q: Is LDU an equal opportunity employer?